MenloOne/menlo-one-docs/README.md

 **Troubleshooting**
 If you any problems install the dependencies, you might want to switch to NPM v5.10.0 - You may have mixed results with other versions.
 The easiest way is to delete the block-overflow folder and start again from scratch, but run `npm install npm@5.10.0` before `npm install`

-If you have any other problems, please feel free to ask for a hand in the Menlo Telegram channel https://t.me/Menloone or you could your question on the public version of Block Overflow. https://blockoverflow.menlo.one/

 ## Installing Block Overflow on a web server